kannankvs/md2/Command-Reference.md

 **config interface startup**

-This command is for administratively bringing up the Physical interface or port channel interface.
+This command is for administratively bringing up the Physical interface or port channel interface.Once if it is configured, use "show interfaces status" to check the same.
-TBD9: What should user do to make it effective? "show interfaces status" still shows as down even after executing this command.
-AI: It works in other DUT.
-Not an issue.

   - Usage:
     config interface <interface-name> startup